OliverCardoza/OliverCardoza.github.io/_posts/2016-09-11-ledger-exercise-best-credit-card.markdown

 * [MBNA World Elite MasterCard](https://rewards.mbna.ca/worldelite)
     * Annual Fee: $85
     * Effective reward value: 2% cash back on all purchases
+    * Has a minimum income requirement

-For each card I'll calculate the effective cashback percentage using my historical purchases over the last 20 months.
+For each card I'll calculate the effective cashback percentage using my historical purchases over the last 20 months as recorded in my ledger.
 This obviously isn't definitive since it uses my purchases but its potentially interesting nonetheless.
 I will calculate effective cashback percentage as follows:

 ```
 effective_cashback = (cashback - fees) / total_spend